 The route will use a new segregated cycle track along the Victoria Embankment and the Westway flyover, among other places.
 The Westway, the ultimate symbol of how the urban motorway tore up our cities, will become the ultimate symbol of how we are claiming central London for the bike.
-TfL are currently consulting on plans for the new Cycle Superhighways.
-View and comment on the detailed proposals here.
+TfL's consultation ran from ran from 3 September 2014 to 9 November 2014.

 All future Cycle Superhighways will be held to much higher standards.
 We will substantially improve the existing Cycle Superhighways and full Dutch-style segregation can already be seen on the section of Superhighway between Stratford and Bow.

 Plans for the first new Superhighway, a continuous, largely segregated two-way cycle track between Oval and Pimlico have been published for consultation.
 TfL are also currently consulting on plans to upgrade the Cycle Superhighway between Aldgate and Bow roundabout.
-View and comment on the detailed proposals here.
+View and comment on the detailed proposals.

 A cross-London network of high quality guided Quietways is being created on low-traffic back streets and other routes so that different kinds of cyclists can choose the routes which suit them.